Running Tests

 Paths to test files (and directories containing test files) can be given after any command line arguments or via STDIN (or both).

-If no paths are given, a default path (test/automated) is scanned for test files.
+If no paths are given, the directory 'test/automated' is scanned for test files.

 The following environment variables can also control execution: